vanadium-archive/croupier/README.md

 make creds
 ```

-__Any time you clean the credentials, you will need to obtain fresh credentials.__
+__If you clean the credentials, you will need to obtain fresh credentials.__

 ## Note on Multiple Devices